The Best Christmas Cookie Recipe

 One of the biggest perks of making these Christmas cookies is the ability to make them ahead of time.
 Here are a few tips for freezing cookies:

-1. Make sure to freeze them individually, like on a cookie sheet, until they’ve cooled completely.
+1. Make sure to freeze them individually (flat, on a cookie sheet) until they’ve frozen completely.

 2. Once frozen, you can layer them in a freezer safe container using wax paper or freezer paper in between the layers.

-3. It’s best if you freeze the unfrosted cookies, then frost before serving.
-But if you want to decorate the cookies with frosting, freeze completely, not touching, until frozen solid.
+3. It’s best if you freeze the unfrosted cookies and then frost them before serving.
+But if you want to decorate the cookies with frosting before freezing, you can also do that.
+Be sure to freeze the frosted cookies completely, not touching, until frozen solid.
 Then, you can layer as directed above.

 How to Store Christmas Sugar Cookies